vinayaky7/kubernetes/README.md

 - kubectl (1.9.0-00).
 - kubelet (1.9.0-00).
 - kubernetes-cni (0.6.0-00).
+-
 Follow above steps on all VMs irrespective of their status as ‘Nodes’ or ‘Master’.

-To create a kube cluster Run,
+To create a kube cluster Run

 $ kubeadm init
 Or